By Elia Kazan

 Stein and Day, 1962.
 191 pages.

-America America is a 1963 film based on a book of the same name written, directed and produced by Greek American Elia Kazan (Gr: Ηλίας Καζαντζόγλου).
+America America is a 1963 film based on a book of the same name written, directed and produced by Academy Award-winning Greek-American film director Elia Kazan (Gr: Ηλίας Καζαντζόγλου).
 The story is set during the 1896 Hamidian Massacres and inspired by the life of Kazan's uncle Abraham Elia Kazan.

 The central character is Stavros Topouzoglou (Stathis Giallelis), a 20 year old Greek who lives near Mount Argaeus (Tr: Erciyes Dağı) in the Cappadocia region of Asia Minor.
 A depiction of the Cappadocian cave dwellings of Greeks and Armenians is seen in the film.
 Disillusioned by being a subject of the Turks, Stavros begins to dream of a new life, in America.
 After witnessing the wholesale burning of Armenians in their churches, Stavros feels that Greeks will be next and his dream to leave Turkey soon turns into an obsession.
 His family eventually decides that their only hope for a better life is to leave their hometown and move to the capital Constantinople.
 They entrust Stavros with all the family's wealth to travel the long journey to Constantinople to work in the carpet business of his father's cousin.
 While Stavros does eventually make it to Constantinople and later America, he encounters many adventures and set backs along the way.
 View the opening scene